 MAT2203 is an orally-administered, encochleated formulation of amphotericin B (a broad spectrum fungicidal agent).
 Little to no clinical resistance has been reported to date with amphotericin B as compared to the rapidly emerging drug resistance seen in other antifungal therapies.
+Because of its broad spectrum and fungicidal nature, amphotericin B is used primarily in immunocompromised patients.
+Importantly, amphotericin B is not metabolized in the liver, resulting in limited drug-drug interactions.
 Currently, IV-only administered amphotericin B is the only broad spectrum fungicidal available but its IV-delivery results in significant treatment-limiting side effects, including nephrotoxicity.
-The ability to provide amphotericin B orally using our proprietary and novel oral formulation may offer a new and promising alternative for patients and doctors.
+The unique product profile of amphotericin B in combination with our unique ability to provide amphotericin B orally using our proprietary and novel oral formulation may offer a new and promising alternative for patients and doctors, especially for prophylaxis, or prevention, of invasive fungal infections (IFIs).
 In a clinical Phase 1a single-dose, double-blind, dose-escalating, pharmacokinetic study of 48 healthy volunteers, oral MAT2203 demonstrated a positive safety and tolerability profile with no serious adverse events reported, including little or no nephrotoxicity as compared to placebo.